 What’s inside this article: The benefits of maintaining a summer schedule for your child during the school break, along with tips (and a free printable) to help you create an easy-to-follow, fun summer routine.

-Summer break is often a time to unwind, spend more time outside, more quality time with the family.
+Summer break is often a time to unwind, spend more time outside, and have more quality time with the family.
 Bedtimes are later or non-existent.
 We wake up and go with the flow.

 So should you create a summer schedule for your kids?